-- AI cannot truly tell an authentic story.
-The decision making process needs to be left to humans so they can guide the AI to get the most out of it
+- AI cannot honestly tell an authentic story.
+The decision-making process needs to be left to humans so they can guide the AI to get the most out of it

-- Some brands, especially smaller ones, aren’t able to afford solutions that are cost-prohibitive.
+- Some brands, especially smaller ones, cannot afford cost-prohibitive solutions.

 - Some consumers are more comfortable interacting with humans rather than machines.

 As with any tool, there are both advantages and disadvantages.
-For many marketers there is still a lot of uncertainty surrounding AI—both in terms of its potential capabilities and its real world application.
+For many marketers, there is still a lot of uncertainty surrounding AI—both in terms of its potential capabilities and real-world application.

 How to Determine the ROI of AI-powered Marketing?

-Businesses are beginning to invest in AI solutions but there is some concern over how the ROI on these investments can be properly measured.
-A new study by Oxford Economics aims to provide some clarity around the question of how AI can provide value for not just marketing but the enterprise as a whole.
-The report outlines 6 recommendations on how top marketing executives can evaluate, implement, and measure AI successfully using real-world examples.
+Businesses are beginning to invest in AI solutions, but there is some concern over how the ROI on these investments can be adequately measured.
+A new study by Oxford Economics aims to clarify how AI can provide value for marketing and the enterprise.
+The report outlines six recommendations on how top marketing executives can successfully evaluate, implement, and measure AI using real-world examples.

 - Define clear goals.
-Start with clearly defined goals that focus on business outcomes rather than technology capabilities.
-This will help set expectations for what their ROI might be and which solutions are worth investing in.
+Start with clearly defined plans focusing on business outcomes rather than technical capabilities.
+This will help set expectations for their ROI and solutions worth investing in.

 - Establish a data-driven approach.
 The more data you have, the better.
 The best way to achieve this goal is to establish a governance model that includes all teams involved in the AI project.
 Make sure everyone is aligned with the same purpose.

 - Take advantage of every available resource.
-Don’t be afraid to take advantage of existing data sources to gain an initial foothold in your business knowledge base.
-Start with simple techniques, such as using text analytics tools, and use them iteratively throughout the project.
-Make sure that these tools are relevant and useful for your business outcomes instead of just another tool on the marketing tool belt.
+Don’t be afraid to use existing data sources to gain an initial foothold in your business knowledge base.
+Start with simple techniques, such as text analytics tools, and use them iteratively throughout the project.
+Make sure these tools are relevant and valuable for your business outcomes instead of just another device on the marketing tool belt.

 - Look for the right partners.
 Successfully implementing AI requires support from all stakeholders in the business.
-You need to find the right partners that can offer additional expertise in areas where your team lacks expertise, prove their value quickly, and provide a realistic ROI estimate for your investment.
+It would be best if you found the right partners to offer additional expertise in areas where your team lacks expertise, prove their value quickly, and provide a realistic ROI estimate for your investment.

 - Always be open to change.
 AI will change over time just as any other technology will.
 Be flexible enough to adjust your approach and improve your systems as needed.